 - A description of how the findings will be reported should be provided and the reporting time frame.
 For example, sending a letter to the subject or following up by phone.

 - The study team is responsible for having a list of resource available if requested by the subject.
 Many of these resources can be found on the DHS website.

 Model Language: Text to include when reporting is required: This study requires testing that may show you have [specify reportable disease or condition].
 If the test indicates you have [disease or condition requiring reporting], we will inform you of the results of the test by [describe process for reporting results].
 The results will also be placed in your medical record and reported to state or federal health officials as required by law.
 We can provide you with a list of resources to assist you in understanding the results.
 Additional text to include if the study involves HIV testing performed in Wisconsin: If you test positive for human immunodeficiency virus (HIV), the Wisconsin health department will be informed of the results.
 The health department may contact you to help with counseling, medical care and other services, if you need them and want them.
 You may be asked about sex and/or needle-sharing partners and you may be offered help notifying your partners about your positive HIV test.
 These are all common practices of the health department and apply to all individuals who test positive for HIV.
-Additional text to include if the study involves Hepatitis C virus (HCV) testing performed in Wisconsin: If you test positive for Hepatitis C virus (HCV), the Wisconsin health department will be informed of the results.
+Additional text to include if the study involves hepatitis testing performed in Wisconsin: If you test positive for hepatitis, the Wisconsin health department will be informed of the results.
 The health department may contact you with resources for counseling and medical care, if you need them and want them.
 You may be asked about sex and/or needle-sharing partners.
-These are all common practices of the health department and apply to all individuals who test positive for HCV.
+These are all common practices of the health department and apply to all individuals who test positive for hepatitis.
 Return to top